Gallery-of-Kaeon/Kaeon-FUSION/README.md

 it can be extended to work with any domain, and is particularly useful for metaprogramming.

-Kaeon FUSION allows this vast array of coverage by using a syntax called ONE+ that can generate any abstract syntax tree and by allowing the functionality of the language to be encoded into interchangable modules which can be incorporated at runtime, thereby making the functionality of the language indefinitely extensible.
+Kaeon FUSION allows this vast array of coverage by using a syntax called ONE+ that can generate any abstract syntax tree and by allowing the functionality of the language to be encoded into interchangeable modules which can be incorporated at runtime, thereby making the functionality of the language indefinitely extensible.

 ## Contents of this repository